johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-20-static-web-apps-cli-node-18-could-not-connect-to-api/index.md

 `[swa] ❌ Could not connect to "http://localhost:7071/".
 Is the server up and running?`

-It turned out this came down to the version of Node.js I was using.
-I was using Node.js 18.
-Or rather it was due to an issue with a dependency of the Static Web Apps CLI; the [wait-on](https://github.com/jeffbski/wait-on) library which waits for endpoints to become available.
+I experienced this when moving from Node.js 16 to Node.js 18.
+A dependency of the Static Web Apps CLI; the [wait-on](https://github.com/jeffbski/wait-on) library which waits for endpoints to become available, was impacted by the new behavior.
 [With Node.js 18 this is broken](https://github.com/jeffbski/wait-on/issues/137).

-It's not clear a fix is imminent.
+A fix to the overall issue was released in [v1.1.4 of the Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli/releases/tag/v1.1.4).
+Unfortunately, it caused performance issues with the proxy server.
+[This post shows you how to work around this issue](../2024-06-18-static-web-apps-cli-improve-performance-with-vite-server-proxy/index.md).
+If you'd like to work around the issie with v1.1.3 or earlier, read on.

-## The workaround
+## The workaround for v1.1.3 or earlier

 Various workarounds are suggested in [this GitHub issue](https://github.com/Azure/static-web-apps-cli/issues/663).
 I shared my own there, and I'm sharing it here too.
 (Mostly for me, I'll lay money I need this again and again.)